Muehli25/Discord-TTS-Bot/README.md

-# DiscordBots
+# Discord-TTS-Bot

 ## TTSBot

-Small Text-to-Speech Bot that uses Google TTS.
+Simple Text-to-Speech Bot that uses Google TTS or Google Cloud TTS

 ### Usage

 Add your token as an ENV Variable called `TOKEN`

 ### Docker